In this section:

 MAT is widely regarded as the best practice standard of care for opioid use disorder.
 The following resources provide more information about the clinical effectiveness of medication-assisted treatment; tools and trainings available for treatment professionals; and where to find MAT services in WA State.

 - Medication Assisted Treatment for Opioid Use Disorders: Overview of the Evidence.
-UW Alcohol & Drug Abuse Institute
+UW Addictions, Drug & Alcohol Institute

 - Medication Assisted Treatment for Opioid Addiction.
 National Institute on Drug Abuse